[Extended Version] ArceKV: Towards Workload-driven LSM-compactions for Key-Value Store Under Dynamic Workloads: : Workload-driven KV Store

 {\bf Parameter Pruning.} To reduce computational overhead, we adopt coarse-grained parameter tuning.
 For $M$, we use a step size of 5, as nearby values yield similar compaction choices; for $c$, we use a step size of 2, since closely spaced $(M, c)$ pairs produce comparable results.
 We also set upper bounds: $M$ is capped at the smallest value selecting the compaction with the largest reduction in sorted runs (upper-right candidate in Figure~\ref{fig:pareto}(a)), and $c$ is limited to less than $4\times$ the current run count, as exceeding this should already trigger re-selection based on the change threshold in the previous section.
 For the write stall penalty $k$, performance changes significantly only when it is doubled or halved.
 Thus, we initialize $k = 6$ (RocksDB’s default stall rate) and test two additional values by successive doubling, as finer granularity provides diminishing returns.
 Finally, we cap the simulation iterations for each parameter tuple at \texttt{MaxIterTime} (typically 400) to ensure completion before the tree state drifts, while keeping the duration long enough to capture long-term benefits.
 Under a balanced workload ($r = u = p$), a window lasts over 200 ms and simulation completes within 150ms, keeping the system responsive during parameter selection.

-{\bf Multi-threading Extension.} The cost estimation introduced in Section~\S\ref{sec:compaction_est} assumes a single foreground thread and a single background compaction worker.
-In practice, multiple foreground threads often handle queries concurrently.
-While the I/O cost per operation remains unchanged in this scenario, the number of elapsed windows required for compaction tends to decrease, as operations in different threads can overlap.
-To model this effect, we adopt the approach used in Cosine~\cite{chatterjee2021cosine}.
-Specifically, we apply Amdahl's Law~\cite{Amdahllaw}, which states that if a fraction $\phi$ of a program is parallelizable and there are $\eta$ available cores, the theoretical speedup is given by: $g = \frac{1}{1-\phi (1-1/\eta)}$ To evaluate the elapsed windows in a multi-threaded setting, we define: $t'=\frac{t}{g}$ where $t'$ represents the adjusted compaction duration under multiple foreground threads, and $g$ is the effective speedup factor derived from Amdahl's Law.
-Based on empirical profiling, we set $\phi=0.5$ to reflect the proportion of parallelizable work.
+{\bf Multi-threading Extension.} The cost model in Section~\S\ref{sec:compaction_est} assumes a single foreground thread and one background compaction worker, whereas real systems typically execute multiple foreground threads concurrently.
+Although the per-operation I/O cost remains unchanged, parallel execution reduces the number of elapsed compaction windows.
+Following Cosine~\cite{chatterjee2021cosine}, we model this effect using Amdahl’s Law~\cite{Amdahllaw}.
+With $\eta$ cores and parallelizable fraction $\phi$, the speedup is $g=\frac{1}{1-\phi(1-1/\eta)}$, yielding an adjusted compaction duration $t' = t/g$.
+Based on profiling, we set $\phi=0.5$.

-To accommodate multiple background workers, {\ourkv} maintains a list of available compaction workers.
-If the list has more than one worker, the system assumes that newly flushed SSTs can still be compacted without delay, and the penalty term is excluded from the score.
-Conversely, if only one background worker is available, the penalty term is included to account for potential compaction delays.
-Furthermore, {\ourkv} monitors available system resources, such as background threads, memory, and I/O bandwidth, and assigns a large penalty value if any of these resources become saturated.
+To support multiple background workers, {\ourkv} tracks available compaction threads.
+When multiple workers are idle, newly flushed SSTables are assumed to compact immediately and no penalty is applied; otherwise, a delay penalty is introduced.
+The system also monitors thread, memory, and I/O utilization, applying a large penalty when resources become saturated.